FY2022

 10:20~11:05

-The high school portion of "Aiming to Build Reiwa Japan-type School Education" (Central Education Council's Report, January 2021) is based on the "Working Group on the State of High School Education in the New Era (Summary of Deliberations)" compiled the previous year.
-It advocates the realization of a high school education that "puts the student as the subject."
-Regarding the future high school education required by the new Course of Study centered on "inquiry," we would like to summarize the report and deliberations, and consider it based on the 2016 report that recommended revision of the Course of Study.
+The high school part of “Aiming to Build a Japan-type School Education in the Reiwa” (Report of the Central Education Council, January 2021) is based on the “Working Group on High School Education in the New Era (Summary of Deliberations)” compiled the previous year.
+It calls for the realization of high school education that “puts the student as the subject.”
+I would like to consider the future of high school education required by the new Course of Study centered on “inquiry” based on the 2016 report, which summarized the report and deliberations and recommended the revision of the Course of Study.

 Commemorative Lecture 2